 For further information please refer to the Safety Data Sheet.
-For a copy visit our website at www.4farmers.com.au
+For a copy visit our website at www.4farmers.com.au by a relevant Western Australian authority, users must not store this product after a baiting campaign is complete.

-Before using product, read directions on outer pack.
-Sale of this bottle except in outer pack is illegal.
+Before using this product, read directions on outer pack.
+Sale of this product except in outer pack is illegal.

-Pesticide, Solid, Toxic, NOS (contains Sodium Fluoroacetate) U.N.
-No. 2588 PG II HAZCHEM 2X In a Transport Emergency Dial 000 Special Poisons Advice: Police or Fire Brigade 13 11 26
+(contains Sodium Fluoroacetate)

+PG II HAZCHEM 2X

+rgency Special Poisons

+gade Advice: 13 11 26

+Sodium Fluor PG II rgency gade